MattG91/freshCast/README.md

 ## Screenshots

-> When a user first loads the page, they will see the landing page
+> When a user first loads the page, they will see the landing screen

 ![landing page](freshCast-screenshots/landing-page.png)

-> If the user doesent enter a podcast or the podcast cant be found, they will get an error
+> If the user doesen't enter a podcast or the podcast cant be found, they will get an error

 ![error message](freshCast-screenshots/couldent-find-podcast.png)